Kaltsoon/data-management-and-databases/slides/11-physical-database-design/physical-database-design.md

 - A database commonly has certain _performance requirements_, for example a user don't want to wait for several seconds so that their discussion history is loaded in a messaging application
 - The two main aspects of _database performance_ are _response time_ and _throughput_
-- _Response time_ is the time it takes for a user to receive the result for an SQL query (for example the result table of a `SELECT` query) they send to the DMBS
+- _Response time_ is the time it takes for a user to receive the result for a certain SQL query (for example the result table of a `SELECT` query) they send to the DMBS
 - Response time includes the CPU time, queuing within the operating system, disk access, lock waits in multi-user environment, network traffic and other required operations
 - _Throughput_ describes the overall capacity of the system to process data.
 It is measured in _database transactions_ per second (TPS)
-- A single database transaction may involve several database queries and updates
+- A single database transaction may involve several database operations

 ---